Prowtonz/CS4220/README.md

 **Week 12 - 04/13**
  - Introduction to Node.js Server
  - Using Express.js to build a Server
- - Intergrating with Mongo DB
+ - Making Requests to the Server

  <br/>